 - On rare occasions, you may get inaccurate Sensor glucose readings.
 If you believe your glucose readings are not correct or are inconsistent with how you feel, perform a blood glucose test on your finger to confirm your glucose.
 If the problem continues, remove the current Sensor and apply a new one. - Performance of the System when used with other implanted medical devices, such as pacemakers, has not been evaluated. - The Reader is for use by a single person.
 It must not be used on more than one person including other family members due to the risk of spreading infection.
 All parts of the Reader are considered biohazardous and can potentially transmit infectious diseases, even after performing the cleaning procedure. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
-If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the Sensor.
-Contact your health care professional before continuing to use the Sensor. - The System uses all available glucose data to give you readings so you should scan your Sensor at least once every 8 hours for the most accurate performance.
-Scanning less frequently may result in decreased performance.
+If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the FreeStyle Libre system.
+Contact your health care professional before continuing to use the FreeStyle Libre system.